Bhaya language

 Bhaya is a moribund and possibly extinct Indo-Aryan language spoken in the lower Sindh province.
-According to Ethnologue, it belongs to the Western Hindi subgroup, and possesses considerable lexical and morphemic similarities with neighbouring languages.
+According to Ethnologue, it belongs to the Western Hindi subgroup, and possesses considerable lexical and morphemic similarities with neighbouring languages, but leaves it unclassified beyond this.
+Glottolog classifies it as part of the Western Rajasthani languages instead.
 An unwritten language, it has often been subject to erroneous, arbitrary, or politically motivated designation as a dialect.